patrickcollins12/esphome-fan-controller/README.md

 - **ESP32**.
 You can use any ESP32.
 I'm using a NodeMCU compatible board.
 Mine cost $4 from Aliexpress<br><img src="images/nodemcu-esp32.png" width="100">

 ## Choosing a Good Fan
 You need a 4-pin fan which has PWM.
-3-pin fans are just on/off with tachometer sensor.
+3-pin fans aren't acceptable, they are just on/off with tachometer sensor.

 As you'll see below, our fans are being powered by the PWM pin.
 Our expectation is that the fans stop spinning at 0% power.
 Some people have reported that some fans don't stop running at 0% power (or worse that they stop completely at 100% power which is weird).